 Martial Prowess as the 3rd slot if you want to invest.

 Explanation: Feed the Fury and Fuel the Fight give us attack speed, leech, and bonus damage while leeching.
 It's everything we want.
-As long as we are leeching, which we should be due to general leech or Immortal Ambition, the bonuses apply.
+As long as we are leeching, which we should be due to general mana leech or Slayer overleech, the bonuses apply.
 You can make this using 'reroll attack' or 'reroll speed' harvest crafts.
 It takes longer with the current version of Harvest, but it is still doable with investment.

 Priority: 2 Passive Adrenaline or Fettle Jewel